- Amazon Directory Service for Microsoft Active Directory

 to your existing AD infrastructure with a trust and use

 credentials from an Active Directory running on-premises or on EC2 Windows.
+If you

-If you join EC2
+join EC2 instances

-experience as when they access workloads in your on-premises network.
+when they access workloads in your on-premises network.

-Amazon Managed Microsoft AD also supports federated use cases using Active Directory
+Amazon Managed Microsoft AD also supports federated use cases using Active Directory credentials.

-Service (AD FS), you can sign in to Microsoft Office 365 and other cloud
+you can sign in to Microsoft Office 365 and other cloud

 applications with credentials stored in Amazon Managed Microsoft AD.